jecode93/jecode93/README.md

 </p>

-I give services like creating modern mobile apps and websites for all kinds of business.<br/>
+## About me

-I love coding things like web and mobile applications, which forced me to learn something new every day to improve my skills.
+> I love coding things like web and mobile applications, which forced me to learn something new every day to improve my skills.

 ## Skills